McShelby/hugo-theme-relearn/exampleSite/content/basics/quickstart/_index.en.md

 ## Create your Home Page

-Start your journey by creating a home page
+Start by making a home page

 ````shell
 hugo new --kind home _index.md
 ````

-The newly created home page file `content/_index.md` is structured in two parts, the meta information of this page like the `title`, called [front matter](https://gohugo.io/content-management/front-matter/) and the text of the page itself.
+The new home page file `content/_index.md` has two parts: the page info (like `title`) at the top, called [front matter](https://gohugo.io/content-management/front-matter/), and the page content below.

 ## Create your First Chapter Page

-Chapters are meant to be top level pages that contain other child pages.
+Chapters are top-level pages that contain other pages.
 They have a special layout.

-Create your first chapter page
+Make your first chapter page

 ````shell
 hugo new --kind chapter basics/_index.md
 ````

-The newly created file `content/basics/_index.md`, contains the `weight` front matter set to a number.
-This will be used to generate the subtitle of that chapter page, and for ordering your chapters in the menu.
+The new file `content/basics/_index.md` has a `weight` number in the front matter.
+This sets the chapter's subtitle and its order in the menu.

 ## Create your First Content Pages

-Now create content pages inside the previously created chapter.
-Here are three ways to create content in the chapter
+Now make content pages inside the chapter.
+Here are three ways to do this

 ````shell
 hugo new basics/first-content/_index.md